gdiminin/HaSAPPy/docs/Tutorials/XCI_ScreenAnalysis.md

 Your working directory should look like that:
 ```
 <DATA PATH>
-└── HaSAPPy
+├── HaSAPPy
-|   ├── program
+│   ├── program
-|   │   └── ...
+│   │   └── ...
-|   └── docs
+│   └── docs
-|       ├── LoadModule.txt
+│       ├── LoadModule.txt
-|       ├── mm10REFSEQgenes.txt
+│       ├── mm10REFSEQgenes.txt
-|       ├── GeneReference_Mouse-MM10.pkl
+│       ├── GeneReference_Mouse-MM10.pkl
-|       ├── Tutorials
+│       ├── Tutorials
-|       │    └── ...
+│       │    └── ...
-|       └── test
+│       └── test
 |            └── ...
 └── data
+    ├── reference
+    │   └── ...
-    └── reference
+    └── experiments
 	└── ...

 ```

 ## Collecting FASTQ file from the SRA repository
-We will use data from the SRA database associated with the haploid ES cell screen and store the read FASTQ files in a Monfort_2015 folder in a selected/ and unselected/ subfolder.
+We will use data from the SRA database associated with the haploid ES cell screen and store the read FASTQ files in a /data/experiments/Monfort_2015 folder in a selected/ and unselected/ subfolder.

 ```
-cd <DATA PATH>:/data/
+cd <DATA PATH>:/data/experiments
 mkdir Monfort_2015
 cd Monfort_2015
 mkdir unselected